 Modern Practice Podcast

 Modern Practice is your curbside consult with top clinicians from around the country.
 This exciting podcast series features medical experts sharing their ideas and approaches for the latest strategic trends and clinical challenges.
-Hosted by Dr. Tomas Villanueva and brought to you by the Vizient Medical Leadership team.
+Brought to you by the Vizient Medical Leadership team.

 Listen on: